Lionfish-A New Invasive Species for the East Coast

 alien species have "hitched a ride" in the ballast

-tanks of large ships.
-A concise explanation of how exotic species are
+tanks of large ships: This is a concise explanation of how exotic

-introduced to new areas when ships discharge their ballast water.
+species are introduced to new areas when ships discharge their ballast

 Deep Sea Invasion

 Web site features the NOVA television program on the toxic aquarium plant